Ateni Sioni Church: Inscriptions

 The walls of the church contain numerous inscriptions inside and outside, among them the earliest known in Nuskhuri or Nuskha-Khutsuri, one of the versions of the early Georgian alphabet, dating from 835.
 The earliest known examples of Mkhedruli, a currently used Georgian script, are also found in the Ateni Sioni church and date to the 980s.
 Many inscriptions describe various historical events.
 One of the inscriptions on the church commemorates Adarnase I of Tao-Klarjeti, the first documented Georgian Bagratid nobleman who was the father of Ashot I, the founder of the new royal line of Georgia.
 Other inscription on the southern apse tells about the caliph, who got angry with Tbilisi emir Ishaq ibn Isma'il, sending a large troupe commanded by Bugha al-Kabir.
 Bugha defeated Ishaq's army and executed Ishaq himself, took over Tbilisi on August 5, 853 and burned the city.
-Another inscription on the southern facade tells about the King Bagrat IV, who ordered in 1060s to build a city in Ateni, listing all the constructed buildings.
+Another inscription on the southern facade talks about the King Bagrat IV, who ordered in 1060s to build a city in Ateni, listing all the constructed buildings.
 Ateni was eventually ruined.

 Near the church there are the ruins of the medieval fortified town of Ateni (modern-day villages of Didi Ateni and Patara Ateni).